-There have been a number of studies discussed in the media that have found chemical residues present in honey and suggest a link between the use of neonicotinoids and declining health of honey bees.
+There have been a number of scientific studies published that suggest a link between the use of neonicotinoids and the declining health of honeybees.

 Our role in regulating neonicotinoids in Australia

-All neonicotinoids registered for use in Australia have been through the APVMA’s robust chemical risk assessment process and are safe and effective—provided products are used as per the label instructions.
+All neonicotinoids registered for use in Australia have previously been through the Australian Pesticides and Veterinary Medicines Authority (APVMA)’s chemical risk assessment process.

-The APVMA uses an evidence based, weight-of-evidence approach to risk assessments, which consider the full range of risks and take into account studies of the environment, including the impact on non-target species —and how these risks can be minimised through clear instructions, restricted uses and safety directions.
+The APVMA uses an evidence-based, weight-of-evidence approach to risk assessments, which consider the full range of risks and take into account studies of the environment, including the impact on non-target species.
+The labels include instructions to minimise these risks by specifying use patterns and safety directions.

-In 2014 we published the report Overview report on bee health and the use of neonicotinoids in Australia on our investigation into a broad range of issues affecting honey bee health in Australia, with a particular focus on the use of neonicotinoid insecticides.
+In 2014, the APVMA published an overview report on bee health and the use of neonicotinoids in Australia, which covered a broad range of issues affecting honey bee health in Australia and had a particular focus on the use of neonicotinoid insecticides.

 How bees can be exposed to neonicotinoids

-As outlined in our Roadmap for insect pollinator risk assessment, bees can come into contact with neonicotinoids in a number of ways including:
+As outlined in the roadmap for insect pollinator risk assessments, bees can come into contact with neonicotinoids in a number of ways including:

-- contact with neonicotinoid dusts that float into the air when seeds coated with insecticides are planted
+- contact with neonicotinoid dusts in the air when treated seeds are planted

-- consuming the pollen, nector and guttation fluid of plants that have grown from the treated seed, or grown in soil sprayed with the chemicals
+- consuming the pollen, nectar, or sap of plants grown from treated seed, or in treated soil

 - direct contact with sprays applied to flowering plants.

-The use instructions on the labelling of neonicotinoid products registered with the APVMA are designed to reduce the risk of these exposures.
+The use instructions on neonicotinoid product labels are designed to reduce the risk of these exposures.

-You can learn more about reducing the risks from using neonicotinoids in our recent report Roadmap for insect pollinator risk assessments in Australia.
+You can learn more about reducing the risks of using neonicotinoids in our roadmap for insect pollinator risk assessments in Australia.